Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/2-Currency-Exchange-Rates.md

 | Jul 15, 2025 | 1.1666 | 1.1692 | 1.1602 | 1.1666 | 1.1666 |

 ## Implementing EUR x CAD

+It would be save to conclude that most, if not all webtable on the yahoo finance website have the same structure.
+This Is very nice of them, so for now if we\`ll need more `trading`-information we can use the `copy`-feature in the `meta-dat-editor`.

 For the `Exchange Rates` for `EUR x CAD` would should use the `copy`-feature and adjust the `metadata`-definitions accorddenly.
 We should replace `US Dollar` with `Canadian Dollar` and `USD` with `CAD`.